Rello/audioplayer/README.md

 MP3 Player App
 =============

-I am trying to continue this app.
+I am trying to continue this app.<br>
-Availability in the app-store sill come soon. please support me with the efforts. check back soon for updates
+Availability in the app-store still come soon.
+Please support me with the efforts. check back soon for updates